HomeCampingHow To Make A Camping Tent From Scratch (DIY Tent)

 Then, push lightly on each pole, to make sure none of them are wobbly or loose.

-That’s it – you’re all ready to set up your air mattress, and setup the rest of the campsite.
+And that’s it!
+You’re all ready to set up your air mattress, and the rest of the campsite.

 Just like that, you’ve got a brilliant shelter that you’ve built with your own two hands.
 Whether you’re backyard camping or venturing off on an adventurous camping experience, you have a sturdy homemade camping tent to keep you safe and warm.